This post is sponsored by Sukrin USA rel=”nofollow”. All images, opinions, and recipes are my own.

 - 4 tbsp sugar free maple syrup

-- 1 Preheat oven to 350 degrees.
+- Step 1 Preheat oven to 350 degrees.
 Grease 9″ cake pan and set aside.

-- 5 To make the frosting, beat cream cheese and 2 tbsp softened butter until fluffy.
+- Step 5 To make the frosting, beat cream cheese and 2 tbsp softened butter until fluffy.

-- 7 Add 1 tbsp vanilla extract and sugar free maple syrup and mix.
+- Step 7 Add 1 tbsp vanilla extract and sugar free maple syrup and mix.

 Please note that macros were calculated using My Fitness Pal and the brands referenced above.
 Altering ingredients or brands can change the macros for the recipe.
 Please verify your macros in a tracker to insure accuracy.
 All text and images Copyright Anna Hunley for Keto In Pearls.
 Shares are encouraged and appreciated.
 Please share this recipe by sharing a link, not a screenshot.
 Copy/pasting full recipe text to websites or social media is prohibited.
 You may share an excerpt and/or single photo, provided that full and clear credit is given to Keto In Pearls with a link back.